UK's Ofgem proposes new rules to protect customers amid soaring energy prices | Headlines

 UK's Ofgem proposes new rules to protect customers amid soaring energy prices

+The changes proposed on Monday included limits on payments billed via direct debit, to "ensure credit balances do not become excessive", Ofgem said.
+The proposed package also included rules to protect the money of users when a company fails and customers are moved to a new supplier with credit balances, ensuring households do not have to pick up the bill.

-Britain's energy market regulator Ofgem on Monday proposed new measures for energy suppliers to protect consumers' money amid risk of supplier failure due to severe weather, a move that comes as households struggle to meet soaring energy bills.
+Britain's energy regulator on Monday proposed new measures to protect consumers' money and prevent energy suppliers from charging high direct debit payments, a move that comes as households struggle to meet soaring energy bills.

+Regulator Ofgem said its measures were aimed at reducing the risk of more electricity and gas suppliers going bust, as well as preventing a repeat of the crisis of last autumn and winter.
+More than 25 suppliers collapsed last year, squeezed by record-high wholesale energy prices.

-The proposed changes include tightening of direct debits that energy companies can charge its customers, a decision that will help to prevent the costs being picked up by consumers, it said.
-"Today’s proposals will make sure that customers’ hard-earned money is properly protected so that a company must foot the bill if it fails, rather than consumers picking up the tab," Jonathan Brearley, chief executive of Ofgem, said in a statement.
+The proposed package also included rules to protect the money of users when a company fails and customers are moved to a new supplier with credit balances, ensuring households do not have to pick up the bill.
+"Today's proposals will make sure that customers' hard-earned money is properly protected so that a company must foot the bill if it fails, rather than consumers picking up the tab," Jonathan Brearley, chief executive of Ofgem, said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)